EtG Urine Alcohol Test

 How to use the EtG urine alcohol test:

 - First, collect a small sample of urine from the donor.

 - Remove the testing device from the sealed packet.

-- Take off the cap and dip the tip of the device in to the urine sample to the level marked.
+- Take off the cap and dip the tip of the device into the sample to the level marked.

-- Remove the testing device from the urine, place the cap on and lay on a flat surface.
+- After 20 seconds, remove the device, replace the cap, and lay it on a flat surface.

 - Read the result as it develops.

 This is how to interpret the result of the test.

 - A negative result shows two lines, one in the (C) area and one in the (T) area in the device’s window.

 - If there is no (T) line, the result is positive.

 - If only the (T) line appears and no (C) line appears, then the test is invalid.